treerachai/selfbot-6/README.md

-# A Discord.js Selfbot by PapaJohn#7777 forked from an old version of John#0969's selfbot
+# A Discord.js Selfbot by PapaJohn#7777

+forked from an old version of John#0969's Selfbot

 # Install Help (Windows)